 There is great variation in the way characters have been entered, resulting in a mixture of problems.
 It appears that if characters are entered correctly in UTF-8 (or 16 or 32), they display properly on the Web.
 Most of the characters that were not entered properly “disappear” (that is, they don’t show up in the text on the Web).
 I have not seen any yet that display bogus characters, but my investigation has not been exhaustive.

 Most of the problems stem from incorrect data entry, which was done by a contractor in Vietnam some years ago.
 Backtracking to how they entered what they entered is not possible, nor would it be productive.

 It appears that the characters in the PDFs associated with the products are correct.

 Next steps are to determine who should correct the data and when.
 The problem affects less than 1% of the product pages, but 100% of the pages for Vietnamese language products.

 I wish everyone a wonderful year in 2014.
 I hope your year end was safe, productive, relaxing and enjoyable.

-I spent the time between Christmas and New Years Eve working on slowly but surely clearing out clutter and organizing the piles of things that, for whatever reason, I had not made the time to attend to before now.
-The result was at least three grocery bags full of paper stuff for the recycling bin, three large boxes of items for Goodwill, an organized master bedroom closet, a tremendous reduction in the number of mismatched socks, several empty drawers, and a lot of data being entered into the computer (where it belongs) instead of lingering on squibs of pape
+I spent the time between Christmas and New Years Eve working on slowly but surely clearing out clutter and organizing the piles of things that, for whatever reason, I had not made time to attend to before now.
+The result was three grocery bags full of paper stuff for the recycling bin, three large boxes of items for Goodwill, an organized master bedroom closet, a tremendous reduction in the number of mismatched socks, several empty drawers, and a lot of data being entered into the computer (where it belongs) instead of lingering on squibs of paper.